opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.MinMaxLoc(arr, mask=None)-> (minVal, maxVal, minLoc, maxLoc)

-    :param src: Source single-channel array.
+    :param src: input single-channel array.

-    :param minVal: Pointer to the returned minimum value.  ``NULL`` is used if not required.
+    :param minVal: pointer to the returned minimum value;  ``NULL`` is used if not required.

-    :param maxVal: Pointer to the returned maximum value.  ``NULL`` is used if not required.
+    :param maxVal: pointer to the returned maximum value;  ``NULL`` is used if not required.

-    :param minLoc: Pointer to the returned minimum location (in 2D case).  ``NULL`` is used if not required.
+    :param minLoc: pointer to the returned minimum location (in 2D case);  ``NULL`` is used if not required.

-    :param maxLoc: Pointer to the returned maximum location (in 2D case).  ``NULL`` is used if not required.
+    :param maxLoc: pointer to the returned maximum location (in 2D case);  ``NULL`` is used if not required.

-    :param mask: Optional mask used to select a sub-array.
+    :param mask: optional mask used to select a sub-array.

 The functions ``minMaxLoc`` find the minimum and maximum element values and their positions.
 The extremums are searched across the whole array or, if ``mask`` is not an empty array, in the specified array region.